 Same requirements as those for the B.A. degree except no courses in foreign language are required.
 In lieu of the foreign language courses, students must take the courses needed to meet the requirements of the Missouri Department of Education for certification of secondary school teachers.
-Enrollment in upper level education courses by all students seeking State Teacher Certification is limited to those students who have a cumulative GPA of 2.75, a GPA of 3.0 in English coursework, a GPA of 3.0 in professional education coursework, passed all state required assessments, completed their file in the Office of Teacher Education, and been approved by faculty in the Division of Language and Communication and the Division of Education.
+Enrollment in upper level education courses by all students seeking State Teacher Certification is limited to those students who have a GPA of 3.0 in English coursework, a GPA of 3.0 in professional education coursework, passed all state required assessments, completed their file in the Office of Teacher Education, and been approved by faculty in the Division of Language and Communication and the Division of Education.
 A person fulfilling degree requirements may be eligible to graduate with or without teacher certification.
 (Please see Division of Education - Bachelor of Science Degree Certification in Content Areas, Grades 9-12, K-12.)
 Courses required for English certification are as follows:

 - General Education Courses (42 hours)

 - Graduation Requirements (10 hours)

 - Required English Courses (33 hours)

 - o ENG/WRT 3353 Advanced Composition

-- ENG/EDU 4543 Methods of Teaching Writing in the Secondary School also counted as professional education (3 hours)
+- o ENG/EDU 4543 Methods of Teaching Writing in the Secondary School also counted as professional education (3 hours)

 - ENG/EDU 3303 American Literature for Young Adults (3 hours)

 - American Literature Courses select from the following list (6 hours)

 - ENG 3313 American Literature I

 - ENG 3323 American Literature II

 - ENG 4033 Focused Readings in American Literature

 - English Literature Courses select from the following list; one course must be taken from each grouping, the third course may come from either grouping (9 hours)

 - Group 1:

 - ENG 3233 Medieval and Renaissance English Literature

 - ENG 3243 17th and 18th Century English Literature

 - ENG/THR 4413 Shakespeare

 - Group 2:

 - ENG 3333 The Romantic Period

 - ENG 3343 The Victorian Period

 - ENG 4023 Contemporary British Literature

-- 124 Geneva Casebolt College of Arts and Sciences 2020-2021 Undergraduate Catalog

-- World Literature Course (3 hours)
+- o World Literature Course (3 hours)

 - ENG 2313 World Literature

-- Linguistic Courses (3 hours)
+- o Linguistic Courses (3 hours)

 - ENG 3363 History of the English Language

 - ENG 3373 Structure of the English Language

 - Professional Education Coursework (42 hours)

 - o See B.S.
 Degree Certification in Content Areas, Grades 9-12, K-12